scijava/scripting-cpython/README.md

   You should be able to start a script editor from `File->New->Script...` and then choose `CPython` from the language menu and you should be good to go.

+## The scripting language

+Inputs to your script are either translated to Python native types or, if they are Java types, they are wrapped using reflection.
+Currently, object construction, calling static methods and setting and getting static and instance fields must be done using the javabridge package.
+If you want to wrap an object retrieved from the javabridge, you can use
+JWrapper:

+     import javabridge
+     a = JWrapper(javabridge.make_instance("java/util/ArrayList", "()V"))
+     a.add("Hello")
+     a.add("World")
+     str(a.size()) # returns 2